padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-Openshift.md

 ### Monitor StatefulSet

-You can use the browser (Openshift Web Console) to monitor the pods and services getting started.
+You can use the browser (OpenShift Web Console) to monitor the pods and services getting started.
 The URI has the following form:

 ```
 https://console-openshift-console.apps.ocp-hazel.jojo81.online